Wide Reads

 — Teresa

-Context: She's explaining how to begin the spiritual journey
+Context: Explaining how the inward journey begins

 In Today's Words: